allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 The first one presents average memory usage on a worker node, and the second one presents overall memory usage among the whole cluster.
 We clearly see that we use around 50% of the memory.
 Bingo, we pay for a memory that we do not use.

-### Fixing under-utilized memory
+### Improving memory utilization

-Usually there are two ways of fixing underutilized memory:
+Usually there are two ways of improving memory utilization:

 - Change CPU to memory ratio on worker nodes.
 - Decrease amount of worker nodes.